vinithmundhra/sc_wifi/doc/examples.rst

    :end-before: // Check if we have no data

-If the request is for the next piece of data, then the function first checks that we have data left to send.
+If the request is for the next piece of data, then the function first checks if there is any data left to send.
 If not, the function :c:func:`xtcp_complete_send` is called to finish the send transaction and then the connection is closed down with :c:func:`xtcp_close` (since HTTP only does one transfer per connection).